U.S. Department of State Seal

 • Consult the Embassy of the People’s Republic of China in the United States of America for a current list of eligible airports and more detailed guidance.

 • PRC border officials have the authority to deny foreign travelers’ entry to the PRC without warning or explanation.
-The U.S. Embassy and Consulates General cannot intervene on your behalf if denied entry to the PRC.
+The U.S. Embassy and Consulates General cannot intervene on your behalf if you are denied entry to the PRC.

 During Your Stay:

 • Police, school administrators, transportation officials, and hotel staff may check your visa to make sure you have not overstayed.
-If you overstay your visa’s duration of stay, you may be denied service by hotels, airports, and train stations, as well as face fines and detention.
+If you overstay your visa’s duration of stay, you may be denied service by hotels, airports, and train stations, as well as face fines and arrest.

 If you are a naturalized U.S. citizen or have a possible claim to PRC citizenship, and you are traveling to the PRC, inform yourself about PRC nationality law and practices relating to determination and loss of PRC citizenship.
 PRC authorities generally consider a child born in the PRC to at least one PRC-national parent to be a PRC citizen, even if the child was issued a U.S. passport at the time of birth.
 If you have or had a claim to PRC citizenship and your child is born in the PRC, prior to departing the PRC with your child, you may wish to contact the local Public Security Bureau and/or Entry-Exit Bureau for information on obtaining a travel document.
 If you have or had a claim to PRC citizenship and your child is born in the United States, please contact the Embassy of the People’s Republic of China in the United States of America for specific information on the documentation requirements to bring your child to the PRC.